Volunteers agree to breathe pollution to participate in study on impacts on the brain

 Over the past decade, our understanding of the impact of air pollution on the short and long-term health of the population has advanced considerably, focusing on adverse effects on the cardiovascular and respiratory systems.
 There is, however, growing evidence that exposure to air pollution affects cognitive function, particularly in susceptible groups.

-The researchers also talked about how this approach could be useful:
+The researchers also talked regarding how this approach might be useful:

 The approach allows for the identification of the most dangerous components in indoor and outdoor air pollutants and a greater understanding of the pathways that contribute to neurodegenerative diseases.
 The results of this project have the potential to facilitate further refinement in policy, emphasizing health-relevant pollutants and providing details to help mitigate health risks associated with the pollutants.